nchathu2014/canvas_react/README.md

+# React Canvas
+- Canvas buildup using ReactJS

+# Prerequisite
+- You have to have a Node enviornoment

-# react-starter-kit
+# Run the project
-webpack appraoch to create a react project - starter kit

-#Dependencies
-- npm init
-- npm install --save react
-- npm install --save react-dom
+- npm install

-#Dev Dependencies
-- npm install --save-dev babel-core@6.3.13 babel-loader@6.2.0 babel-preset-es2015@6.3.13 babel-preset-react@6.3.13
+- bower install
+- "webpack -w" to run the server
+- view the public/index.html file